GreenmaskIO/greenmask/docs/architecture.md

 * `s3` — this option supports any S3-like storage system, including AWS S3, which makes it versatile and adaptable to various cloud-based storage solutions.
 * `directory` — this is the standard choice, representing the ordinary filesystem directory for local storage.

-!!! note
-    If you have suggestions for additional storage options that would be valuable to implement, feel free to share your ideas with us.
-Greenmask aims to accommodate a wide range of storage preferences to suit diverse backup needs.

 ## Restoration process

 In the restoration process, Greenmask combines the capabilities of different tools: